SadaqathUmair-SU/nft-marketplace/README.md

 # nft-marketplace
-A web3 application where user can mint the various limited NFT's choosing from the NFT marketplace.
+A web3 decentralized application where user can connect to their wallet and mint the various limited NFT's choosing from the NFT marketplace.

 # Collection Contract
 This contract has following functionalities: